 Everyone experiences inflammation, the body’s response to stress, illness, and other external inputs.
 People living with Gaucher disease may have a higher level of inflammatory response because their bodies are constantly working to manage the disease.
 The good news: You can help your body become more resilient.

 Dr. Robin Ely explains the role inflammation plays within the body and how people living with Gaucher disease can take steps to naturally boost their immune systems.
 Dr. Ely practices integrative medicine, a discipline that approaches health and wellness by considering the whole person, including mind, body, and spirit.
-A founding member of the National Gaucher Foundation (NGF), she is a Clinical Advisor for NGF and a member of NGF’s Board of Directors.
+A founding member of the National Gaucher Foundation (NGF), she is a Clinical Director for NGF and a member of NGF’s Board of Directors.

 What Is Inflammation?